Ritesh-Sil/Hive/README.md

 describe formatted. : check the  input format / output format

-load data local path '' path into table order_items; : error due to file format
+load data local path '<>' path into table order_items; : error due to file format

---------- INserting data into table for specific file format ----
+### Inserting data into table for specific file format

 create a stage table
 load from source

-create table order_item_stg () row format....
+create table order_item_stg (...) row format....

 load data into the table
 validate with select to review the data.